 EDTE 233.
-Teaching Problem-Solving with Educational Technology.
+Teaching Problem-Solving with Educational

+Technology.
 Examines the theoretical presuppositions underlying the use of educational technology to teach problem-solving, conditions under which problem-solving opportunities are likely to arise, computer programming as a problem-solving medium and the potential of software programs designed to teach problem-solving skills.
 Includes Internet-based problem-solving and principles of distributed learning.
 Prerequisite: EDTE 232 or equivalent.
-3 units.
+Units: 3.0.
 EDTE 234.
 Curriculum and Staff Development with Educational Technology.
 Provides the student with an in-depth understanding of the principles and processes of analyzing curriculum for the purpose of integrating educational technology at the classroom, school and district levels.
 Students will analyze curricula, identify appropriate technology applications, and create plans for establishing, monitoring, and evaluating technology-based programs.
 Special emphasis will be placed on professional development.
 Prerequisite: EDTE 232 or equivalent.
-3 units.
+Units: 3.0.

 EDTE 235.
 Enhancing Curriculum with Multimedia and the Web.
 Provides the student with an in-depth understanding of the principles of multimedia and web-based design.
-Students will apply these principles to developing curriculum for the technology-infused classroom.
+Students will apply these principles to developing curriculum for the technologyinfused classroom.
 Intensive hands-on experience in the development of web and multimedia including video based on principles of human information processing and aesthetics.
 Prerequisite: EDTE 232 or equivalent.
-3 units.
+Units: 3.0.

 EDTE 240.
 Introduction to National Board.
 Explores the purpose and potential benefits of the National Board certification process including the Five Core Propositions.
 Through analysis of the National Board Standards, students will be able to select a certification area, and begin to apply the standards in their own classroom practices and professional.
 Prerequisite: Admission to the Master of Arts in Education (Curriculum and Instruction) and the selection to the National Board Cohort.
-3 units.
+Units: 3.0.

 EDTE 241.
 Writing for National Board.
 Students will write about classroom practice and professional activities in descriptive, analytical, and reflective modes.
 Students will be coached to write clear, organized, and logical descriptions to make visible their reasons, motives, and interpretations for classroom decisions and to project future actions based upon analysis of past practices.
 Prerequisite: Admission to the Master of Arts in Education (Curriculum and Instruction) and the selection of the National Board Cohort.
-3 units.
+Units: 3.0.

 EDTE 242.
 Key Issues in National Board Certification.
 Through action research, professional reading and guided discussions, students will explore key elements of the National Board Standards including engaging student learning, assessment, decision making in lesson design, and identifying essential "big ideas" in content areas.
-Prerequisite: Admission to the Master of Arts In Education (Curriculum and Instruction) and the selection to the National Board Cohort.
-3 units.
+Prerequisite: Admission to the Master of Arts in Education (Curriculum and Instruction) and the selection to the National Board Cohort.
+Units: 3.0.

 EDTE 243.
 National Board Portfolio Preparation.
 Students will receive collaborative support in planning classroom based National Board portfolio entries.
 Students will explore the video taping techniques that will best showcase their classroom practice and receive support in the analysis of the tapes.
 Students will create a timeline for completion of the process.
 Prerequisite: Admission to the Master of Arts in Education (Curriculum and Instruction) and the selection to the National Board Cohort.
-3 units.
+Units: 3.0.

 EDTE 250.
 Education Research.
-Studies qualitative and quantitative methods in the development of reliable knowledge in the field of education.
+Studies qualitative and quantitative research methods in the field of education.
 Includes identification and formulation of research problems, research designs and presentation of reports representative of different research strategies.
-Classified students are encouraged to take this course early in their graduation programs.
-3 units.
+Prerequisite: EDTE 251 for students in uncohorted Curriculum and Instruction and Behavioral Sciences Gender Equity Studies Masters' Programs.
+Units: 3.0.